By DeVry University

 How To Prepare for ICD-11 Medical Coding and Billing Changes

 Medical coding and health information management (HIM) professionals must take the time to become familiar with the new ICD-11 concepts and prepare for the transition thanks to the large number of diagnoses added to this edition, along with the new coding system.

-While the expanded features will ultimately give medical coders and billers more advanced tools to do their jobs, they will change the coding process and require training to get comfortable with the new features.
+While the expanded features of ICD-11 will ultimately give medical coders and billers more advanced tools with which to do their jobs, they will need training to learn how to use them accurately.

 Healthcare organizations should proactively support their medical coders and billers by developing training plans and supporting their staff to learn the new coding system before the transition.
 You may need to reassess training processes to ensure that your coding team has the resources it needs to adapt to the ICD-11 changes.